endroid/flusher/README.md

 [![Monthly Downloads](http://img.shields.io/packagist/dm/endroid/flusher.svg)](https://packagist.org/packages/endroid/flusher)
 [![License](http://img.shields.io/packagist/l/endroid/flusher.svg)](https://packagist.org/packages/endroid/flusher)

+When you import or modify large amounts of data it is often necessary to define the optimal batch size before flushing: small batch sizes perform bad because of the overhead in each flush.
+And batch sizes that are too large perform bad because of the high memory usage and the need to calculate a large change set.
+Also the batch size you choose can give different results on different types of hardware.

-This library helps you write entities to the database without worrying when to flush.
+This library helps you write entities to the database without worrying about the batch size.
+It incrementally tries new batch sizes (given a step size), sticks with the one that gives the highest performance or switches to a better batch size if the circumstances have changed.

 ## Installation